QBstudents/QB2021_Wall/README.md

 What I want from this course:
 1. Learn about methods used in the study of biodiversity
 1. Learn more aout concepts related to biodiversity
-1. Refresh my R skills
+1. Refresh my R skills (learn ggplot)